-The Wild, Tragically Short Life of Anna Nicole Smith
+Inside the Weird, Wild and Tragically Short Life of Anna Nicole Smith - E!
+Online

 Stern and psychiatrist Kristine Eroshevich were both found guilty of conspiracy but a judge threw all but a misdemeanor charge against Eroshevich out in 2011; he ruled that prosecutors hadn't proved that she and Stern intended to break the law when they acquired meds for Smith using aliases.

+An appellate court overturned the judge's decision, but in 2015 the same judge dismissed the charges against Stern yet again.

 "I blame him totally for her death," Smith's father, Donald Hogan, told E!
 News in April 2009, referring to Stern.
 "Nobody put a gun to her head, but somebody sure brought a lot of drugs home and, instead of bringing drugs to someone, even if she had a fit about it, I'd tell her to tell someone else to get it for you."
-(Hogan died in September 2009.)
+(Hogan died in September 2009.
+Virgie Arthur died in 2018.)

 In 2011, Smith's case against Pierce Marshall ended up back in the U.S. Supreme Court's hands again—only this time, they closed the book on the 20-year saga, upholding 5-4 an appellate court's decision that the bankruptcy court had no standing to portion out that money to Smith all those years ago.
 Which in 2011 meant that a nine-figure windfall wasn't in the cards for Smith's only surviving heir, Dannielynn.

-Birkhead, noting that he didn't take money from Smith's estate, but rather supports his daughter with his work as a photographer and profits from flipping houses, says that he has raised Dannielynn with the mantra that "excess is not always the best.
+Birkhead, noting that he didn't take money from Smith's estate, but rather supported his daughter with his work as a photographer and profits from flipping houses, says that he has raised Dannielynn with the mantra that "excess is not always the best.
 Be careful who's around you...be good, be caring.
 Give back.
 You don't have to be a star to shoot for the stars."

 To put it simply, Birkhead wants to keep the best part of Anna Nicole's legacy intact for their daughter and protect Dannielynn as much as is humanly possible, not just from a fate resembling her mom's, but from the pitfalls of the wrong kind of media exposure.

-Looking at Anna Nicole's short, only sometimes happy life is like peering into a time capsule from a pre-Instagram, pre-trainwreck-TV-boom era, when there weren't as many strange stories as there are now, so the ones that caught people's attention were milked for all they were worth.

 Smith's pop culture legacy, meanwhile, has obviously been more than that of a striking model-actress-reality-star who died too young.
-Her story had so many stranger-than-fiction twists, it proved ripe for the retelling, be it via TV movies like 2007's The Anna Nicole Smith Story starring Willa Ford or 2013's Anna Nicole on Lifetime; the 2011 opera Anna Nicole; or the 2012 documentary Addicted to Fame, featuring disturbing footage compiled during the making of Illegal Aliens.
+Her story had so many stranger-than-fiction twists, it proved ripe for the retelling, be it via TV movies like 2007's The Anna Nicole Smith Story starring Willa Ford and 2013's Anna Nicole on Lifetime with Agnes Brucker; the 2011 opera Anna Nicole; or the 2012 documentary Addicted to Fame, featuring disturbing footage compiled during the making of Illegal Aliens.

+And just this past May, the Netflix documentary Anna Nicole Smith: You Don't Know Me did its best to meet the challenge posed in the film's very title.

-But for the better part of a decade there was an audience that had no idea what to do with Smith when she was alive, that only sat back and watched her decline, not knowing what it was exactly that they were watching, and probably figuring that nothing truly bad would happen in the end.
-Yet Anna Nicole Smith's story didn't have a happy ending.
+But for the better part of a decade there was an audience that had no idea what to do with Smith when she was alive, that only sat back and watched her decline, not knowing what it was exactly that they were watching—and probably figuring that nothing truly bad would happen in the end.

+Yet Smith's story didn't have a happy ending.
 Instead it remains a cautionary reminder that there's always a real person on the other side of that lens.

 "The thing about Anna was...it was almost like a split personality," Birkhead said.
 "Because when the camera was going, she was a whole different thing...that was more, to me, an act than it was the real person, who she was."